 How can you use a refinance to get money for rental properties?

-I have refinanced my personal house in the past and two rental properties to get more cash for investing.
-A cash out refinance can be a great way to generate the cash needed for a rental, but you have to make sure you have though the process through.
+I have refinanced my personal house in the past as well as two rental properties to get more cash for investing.
+A cash out refinance can be a great way to generate the cash needed for a rental, but you have to make sure you have thought the process through.

 1. You must have enough equity in your home to be able to do a cash out refinance.
 If you are refinancing your personal house you can usually refinance up to 95 percent of the value.

 2. You must be able to qualify for a rental property after you refinance.
 If you refinance your house and your loan amount goes up, it will reduce the amount you can qualify for.

 3. There will be closing costs and other costs that are associated with a refinance.
 Make sure the amount of money you are getting is worth the costs associated with the new loan.

 4. Make sure you can afford the new payment with the refinance and still be able to save money.

 For more information on financing and refinancing long-term rental properties, fix and flips or owner occupant homes, check out my 99 page E book: How to Finance Multiple Rental Properties.
 The book is available at Amazon or in PDF format for only $6.99.